 Our precision medicine platform has generated multiple programs to address a variety of disruptions in heart muscle contraction across different patient populations.
 We are advancing our research and development programs, each of which targets a distinct biomechanical defect that leads to either HCM or heritable DCM.

 MyoKardia is currently studying MYK-461 in PIONEER-HCM, a Phase 2 open-label single-arm study to evaluate safety, tolerability and efficacy of MYK-461 in patients with symptomatic oHCM.
-The primary endpoint of PIONEER-HCM is the level of reduction in post-exercise left ventricular outflow tract (LVOT) gradient over 12 weeks of drug treatment.
-PIONEER-HCM will also explore the relationship between reduction in contractility and LVOT gradient, endpoints measuring functional capacity (i.e., exercise) and clinical symptoms in addition to gathering safety and tolerability data on MYK-461 in an outpatient setting.
+The primary endpoint of PIONEER is the level of reduction in post-exercise left ventricular outflow tract (LVOT) gradient over 12 weeks of drug treatment.
+PIONEER is also exploring relationships among reduction in contractility and LVOT gradient, endpoints measuring functional capacity (i.e., exercise) and clinical symptoms in addition to gathering safety and tolerability data on MYK-461 in an outpatient setting.
+Topline data from PIONEER are expected in the third quarter of 2017.